JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/How to Live.md

 ## Live In The Now

-[[The Power Of Now]] is enlightenment.
+[[The Power Of Now - enlightenment]] is enlightenment.
 The past, the future, and pain are of the mind, the present is being, truly being, expressing, and existing.

 ## Declare bankruptcy on your memory